 Tobacco: It's likely that many people are in pain because they smoke.
 Don't smoke.
 If you have a debilitating pain condition, avoid second-hand smoke.

-Nightshade fruits include goji berries and the more unusual cape gooseberry, pepino, and tomarillo fruits.
+Nightshade fruits include goji berries and golden berries.

 Nightshade Spices include cayenne and paprika.
 Hot pepper spices are ingredients in chili powder and in curry.
 You'll find these spices in typical ethnic cuisines, including Mexican, Spanish, Caribbean, African, Indian, and East Asian.